FLAK-ZOSO/Sista/README.md

 The english documentation for Sista can be found at [`Sista - ReadTheDocs`](https://sista.readthedocs.io/).

+Under the `demo/` directory, you can find many minimal demos that showcase the features of Sista.
+These demos are minimal examples and do not provide a complete walkthrough of the library, unlike the `sista.cpp` example.

 Additional information about versions can be found in the [`Release Notes`](ReleaseNotes.md).